Focusing Your Laser Engraver Machine

 The takeaway is that you must consider the thickness of the material you will be working with when purchasing an engraver.
 Knowing fully well that your laser engraver must not underperform, neither should it overperform to save cost.
 Failure to do this could limit your profit and capacity as a business entity in the laser engraving space.

-Degree of Detail and Resolution: This factor determines how sharp the engraving comes out when it's done.
-Here is where the thickness of material and resolution intersects: Larger lenses have lower resolutions, and remember that for thick materials, you need a large lens.
+This factor determines how sharp the engraving comes out when it's done.
+Here is where the thickness of material and resolution intersects: Larger laser focusing lenses have lower resolutions, and remember that for thick materials, you need a large lens.
 This implies that you must be able to strike a balance between these two factors.
 In the end, you want a lens that can work on thick materials and still give good details and a fine resolution.
-Generally, the 2-inch lens (focus) is considered as the most universal among the classes of lenses available- 1.5, 2,2.5, and 3-inch, respectively.
+Generally, the 2-inch lens (focus) is considered as the most universal among the classes of lenses available - 1.5, 2, 2.5, and 3-inch, respectively.

-Laser Power: The machine’s laser power is best controlled through the focal lens, making your focusing length the most important factor.
-To maximize the laser tube’s full wattage power, you must have the proper focal lens for your specific project and understand the basic focusing factors.
+However, you must have the proper focal distance designed for your specific application, and it must be set up in perfect focus to maximize the laser tube’s full wattage power.
 While you may think that the thicker the material, the larger the lens needed, the more likely the resolution and detailing is lower, and the more power is required.
 But this relationship isn’t always true.
 The main factor of power depends on the focal length of the lens.
 You can have an 18mm diameter focal lens with a focusing distance of 3".
 You can also have a 25mm diameter focal lens with a 1.5" focusing distance.
 The trick is in manipulating your focal length to achieve your desired laser power relative to the size and thickness of your project materials.

 - Finest detail and best resolution (greater than 500dpi).